 - Volunteer at the animal shelter

 Spend the day volunteering at your local animal shelter.
-There is always something to be done.
-Things like cleaning cat cages, cleaning litter boxes, and feeding and watering.
+There is always something to be done, like cleaning cat cages, cleaning litter boxes, and feeding and watering.
 Kittens may even need to be bottle fed.
 Playing and socializing with the cats is just as important.
-Other miscellaneous tasks need to be done as well to keep things flowing smoothly like laundry and helping staff receive and organize donations.
+Other miscellaneous tasks need to be done as well to keep things flowing smoothly, like laundry and helping staff receive and organize donations.

 If you can’t volunteer, make a donation!
-Shelters are always in need of donations and some things you may even have around your own home.
-Common needs are:
+Shelters are always in need of donations.
+Some things you may already have around your own home can be donated.

 - Spoil your cat with a new toy